 Ross.
 They did so,

 To the amazement of mine eyes that looked upon it.

+Enter Macduff.

 Here comes the good Macduff.

 How goes the world, sir, now?

 Macduff.
 Why, see you not?
+30

 Ross.
-Is't known who did this more than bloody deed?
+Is it known who did this more than bloody deed?

 Macduff.
 Those that Macbeth hath slain.

 Ross.
 Alas the day!

 What good could they pretend?

 Macduff.
 They were suborned.
+35

 Malcolm and Donalbain, the king's two sons,

 Are stolen away and fled -- which puts upon them

 Suspicion of the deed.

 Ross.
 'Gainst nature still!

-Thriftless ambition, that will ravin up
+Thriftless ambition, that will ravin up 40

 Thine own life's means!
 Then 'tis most like

 The sovereignty will fall upon Macbeth?

 Macduff.
-He is already named and gone to Scone To be invested.
+He is already named and gone to Scone

+To be invested.

 Ross.
 Where is Duncan's body?
+45

 Macduff.
-Carried to Columkill,
+Carried to Colmkill,

 The sacred storehouse of his predecessors

 And guardian of their bones.

 Ross.
 Will you to Scone?

 Macduff.
 No, cousin, I'll to Fife.
+50

 Ross.
 Well, I will thither.

 Macduff.
 Well, may you see things well done there.
+Adieu! --

-Adieu! -- Lest our old robes sit easier than our new.
+Lest our old robes sit easier than our new.

 Ross.
 Farewell, father.

 Old Man.
-God's benison go with you, and with those That would make good of bad and friends of foes.
+God's benison go with you, and with those 55

+That would make good of bad and friends of foes.

+Exeunt.

+Act III.
+Scene i.

+Enter Banquo.

 Banquo.
-Thou hast it now -- king, Cawdor, Glamis, all,

-As the weird women promised -- and I fear

-Thou play'dst most foully for it.
-Yet it was said

-It should not stand in thy posterity,

-But that myself should be the root and father

-Of many kings.
-If there come truth from them --

-As upon thee, Macbeth, their speeches shine --

-Why, by the verities on thee made good,

-May they not be my oracles as well

-And set me up in hope? --
+Thou hast it now -- king, Cawdor, Glamis, all, As the weyard women promised -- and I fear Thou play'dst most foully for it.
+Yet it was said 5 It should not stand in thy posterity, But that myself should be the root and father Of many kings.
+If there come truth from them -- As upon thee, Macbeth, their speeches shine -- Why, by the verities on thee made good, 10 May they not be my oracles as well And set me up in hope? -- But hush, no more.